Wind-WindKids/winding/samples/winding.md

 taxi_training: spread, landscape-oriented
 --
 @left: page, text
-The next afternoon, Sophie sat in the real eGull, headset on.
+The next afternoon, Sophie sat in the real eGull, headset snug over her ears.
-Wind’s voice came over the radio from the grass beside the taxiway.
+Wind’s voice crackled over the radio from the grass beside the taxiway:
+“Nice and slow, okay?”

-The dragon’s voice followed: “Taxi to the hold short line.
+The dragon’s voice followed, warm and deliberate:
+“Today we will learn to taxi.
 Use gentle pedal pressure.”

+Sophie felt the sunlight on her shoulder and the gentle rumble of the wheels beneath her feet.

 @right: page, image
-The eGull rolling slowly along a sunlit taxiway, Sophie’s hands steady on the controls.
+The eGull rolling slowly along a sunlit taxiway.
+Wind stands off to the side with a handheld radio, hills in the background.

 --
+closing_reflection: spread, landscape-oriented
+--
+@left: page, text
+On her last night, the clubhouse glowed with string lights.
+A few camp friends came to say goodbye.
+There was music, paper lanterns, and a table piled high with cupcakes and cookies.

+Sophie and Wind sat on the low deck steps, kissing on the lips, unabashed.
+They knew she would be flying home the next day.

+--
+@right: page, image
+The next morning at the airport, they sat side by side, watching planes taxi past.

+Two weeks of winter holidays with Wind had flown by like two years… or like one day.
+And then it was time to go back, into the winter in Paris, without Wind.

+“You can come any time, you know,” Wind said.

+“Just say the word.”

+Sophie smiled through the tears.
+“You’ll hear it.”

+--
+epilogue: page, text, centered
+--
+Somewhere over the ocean, Sophie closed her eyes.
+The airplane hummed, the seatbelt pressed warm against her.
+And in the quiet, she could almost hear the headset again—

+The dragon’s voice, calm and deliberate:
+“You’ll be back.
+And next time, you’ll have your own wings.”

+--
-solo_flight: page, text, centered
+scenes_solo_flight: page, text, centered
 --
 Sophie in the eGull, solo*.
 The familiar dragon’s voice crackled in: